probaddev/rsschool-cv/cv.md

 **Certifications**
 ---------
     * IELTS 6.0
     * MTA: Introduction to Programming Using JavaScript

 **Courses**
 ---------
-	* Course 1
-	* Course 2
+    * The Complete Web Developer in 2020: Zero to Mastery
+    * The Complete Junior to Senior Web Developer Roadmap (2020)
+    * JavaScript Web Projects: 20 Projects to Build Your Portfolio

 **Languages**
 ----------------------------------------